-In course of time factories sprang up at several places.
+In course of time factories had sprung up at several places.
 At first these were mere magnified huts erected for the storage of cargoes awaiting shipment, or of consignments to be sold.
 The money and commodities lying in them represented wealth which presently attracted the cupidity of bandits and outlaws, and of freebooters like the Marathas and Pindaris.
-It was imperative that the factories should be rendered capable of defence, and the Mughal Emperor accordingly granted permission for buildings of a more permanent character to be erected, and for them to be protected by rude fortifications on which guns were mounted.
-British ships brought out men to garrison the factories, and also to take up residence in them for the better organisation and manipulation of an expanding trade.
+It was imperative that the factories should be rendered capable of being effectively defended, and the Mughal Emperor accordingly granted permission for buildings of a more permanent character to be erected, and to be protected by rude fortifications on which guns were to be mounted.
+British ships brought out men to garrison the factories, and also to take up residence in them° for the better organisation and manipulation of an expanding trade.

 Let us reconstruct a Company factory.
-In the centre was a masonry warehouse divided into rooms in which were stored commodities of export and import.
-Certain of the outer rooms were utilised for the purposes of an office, and in others resided the Factor in charge.
-It was fenced in by rude ramparts on which were mounted a few antiquated which were discharged by the application of a fusee to the touch-hole.
+In the centre was a masonry warehouse divided into rooms in which were stored the commodities of export and import.
+Certain of the outer rooms were utilised for the purposes of an office, and in others resided the

+Factor in charge.
+It was fenced in by rude ramparts on which were mounted a few antiquated cannon which were discharged by the application of a fusee to the touch-hole.
 Within the enclosure was a miniature arsenal and armoury, as well as enlarged hovels dignified by the name of barracks.
-They were frequently cabins constructed in the earthwork of the rampart.
-While the soldiers occupied these "barracks," their wives and children lived in the huts provided for them beyond the glacis.
-In time of danger they came into the "fort" for refuge, but at other times they and the soldiery were engaged in bringing trade into the factory, superintending the weighing of goods, and directing the loading and unloading of cargo.
+They were frequently cabins constructed in the earthworks of the rampart.
+While the soldiers occupied these "barracks," their wives and children lived in the groups of huts provided for them beyond the glacis.
+In times of danger they came into the "fort" for refuge, but at other times they and the soldiery were engaged in bringing trade into the factory, superintending weighments, and directing the loading or unloading of cargo.

-The factory which had been established at Madras in 1639 fast grew into the largest and most important of the Company's settlements.
-It soon became apparent that it was insufficiently garrisoned, and as Portuguese ascendency was on the decline, the settlers and half-trained soldiery at St. Thomas were taken into service as mercenaries.
-They were mostly of mixed descent, and were known in Madras as Topasses and in Bengal as Firinghees\ They came over with their families, and with them took up residence within the fort.
-The British factors, writers and soldiers cut off from the society of women of their own race, began to cultivate the society of their Portuguese neighbours.
-Friendships sprang up which terminated in matrimony-for given an opportunity of marrying into a Christian family, the Britisher had no inclination to take for his mate an Indian woman.
-But when it was found that several of the newly-wedded British soldiers and writers were changing over to the religion of their wives. and that the children were being baptised into the Roman Church, the people in the homeland shook their heads disapprovingly.
+The factory which had been established at Madras in 1639 was so favourably situated for trade that it fast grew into the largest and most important of the Company's settlements.
+It soon became apparent that it was insufficiently garrisoned, and 'as Portuguese ascendency was on the decline, the settlers and half-trained soldiery at St. Thome were taken into service as mercenaries.
+They were mostly of mixed descent, and were known in Madras as Topasses and in Bengal as

+Firinghees^(a).
+They came over with their families, and with them took up residence within the fort.
+The British factors, writers and soldiers-the few of them that there were -cut off from the society of women of their own race, began to cultivate the society of their Portuguese neighbours.
+Friendships sprang up which terminated in matrimonyfor given an opportunity of marrying into a Christian family, the Britisher had no inclination to take for his mate an Indian woman."
+But when it was found that several of the newly-wedded British soldiers and writers were changing over to the religion of their wives, and that their children were being baptised into the Roman Church, the people in the homeland shook their heads disapprovingly.
 The more bigotted of them began to protest.
+England was at the time .a hot bed

-\Note.-The Christians who call themselves Portuguese, always formed part of a garrison.......They are incorporated with the Company's European troops.
-From wearing a hat (topi) these pretended Portuguese obtained amongst the natives of India the name of Topasses, by which name the Europeans likewise distinguish them."-Lt.-Col. W. J. Wilson, History of the Madras Army
+(a) NOTE.-" The Christians who call themselves Portuguese, always formed part of a garrison....
+They are incorporated with the Company's European troops.
+From wearing a hat (ropi) these pretended Portuguese obtained amongst the natives of India the name of Topasses, by which name the Europeans likewise distinguish them."-It.-Col. W. J. Wilson, History of the Madras Army.